An update on forthcoming cases, consultation responses and key developments to look out for, including the latest on:

 - Social Action, Responsibility and Heroism Bill

 Mesothelioma: Recovery of Medical Costs Asbestos Diseases (Wales) Bill On 14/15 May the Supreme Court heard submissions on whether the National Assembly for Wales has the power to enact the Recovery of Medical Costs Asbestos Diseases (Wales) Bill, passed in November 2013.
 The Counsel General referred the Bill to the Supreme Court in December 2013 following argument from the insurance industry.
-The Supreme Court was due to hand down judgment on 3 December but this has been postponed for the Justices to consider further written statements from the parties.
+The Supreme Court’s decision is awaited.

 Mesothelioma: insurance On 15/16 July the Supreme Court heard the case of International Energy Group v Zurich Insurance on whether, under an employers’ liability insurance policy, an insured is entitled to an indemnity from an insurer for the entirety of its outlay in respect of a claim brought against it for mesothelioma by an employee, or only a proportion of its outlay based on the period for which the insurer provided cover.
 Judgment is awaited.